case study

 Our Approach

 In early 2021, RWJF enlisted Burness to support the commission and all the major activities associated with the development and promotion of their recommendations.
-Burness guided the communication activities from the start, from supporting the announcement, to the commission meetings, to the final report in late 2021.
+Burness guided the communication activities from the start, from supporting the announcement, to the commission deliberation meetings, to the final report in late 2021.

 Results and Impact

+Burness’ comprehensive dissemination efforts of the final report and recommendations in 2021 included a virtual launch event, media and policymaker engagement, social promotion, topical webinars and more.
 The launch event, which took place virtually due to COVID-19, and involved the commission director and two commissioners, garnered attendance from more than 760 people of the more than 1,300 registrants, including reporters from U.S. News & World Report and KQED.
 Other attendees included state and local government officials and stakeholders from the private sector, nonprofits and academia.
 RWJF’s Alonzo Plough and Commission Director Gail Christopher also joined forces to moderate a panel discussion with several commissioners and other national leaders about the recommendations as part of APHA’s 2021 annual meeting.
+The dissemination strategy included robust social media activity promoting the webinar and the report.

 Contact Our Team